-The majority of our wells have so far been installed in Kenyan primary schools, and we have also drilled wells in Uganda, Zambia and Sierra Leone.
+The majority of our wells have so far been installed in Kenyan primary schools.
+We have also drilled wells in Uganda, Zambia, Sierra Leone, and 11 recently in Gambia.

 Our well locations